jundalisay/spblist/content/en/material/solutions/levitation.md

 <!-- then use this as the basis for a levitating object propelled by the aether.    -->

-{{< i s="/graphics/physics/aethertech.png" a="Crude Aether technology" c="Crude aether technology can be done with home equipment" >}}
+{{< i s="/graphics/physics/aethertech.png" a="Crude Aether technology" c="Crude aether technology can be done with home equipment to create action at a distance.
+As we only use household tools such as a digital kitchen scale, we find inconsistencies in the weight change.
+But this is still different from having no change in the control (i.e video-record the weight-value for 10 minutes with and without the aether induction)" >}}

-Technically, this produced very tine vertical movement and we are not able to create horizontal movement.
-But  in theory, horizontal movemnt is possible by adjusting the soa.
-This is already proven by levitating monks and would need more aethereal effort.
+Technically, this produced very tiny vertical movement and we are not able to create horizontal movement.
+But  in theory, horizontal movement is possible by adjusting the soa.
+This is already proven by levitating monks and would need more conscious aethereal effort to travel horizontally i.e. they usually go vertically unconsciously.

+This was done by Canadian inventor John Hutchison, as the Hutchison effect, for material objects using high frequency electromagnetic waves.
+However, he didn't seem to know Cartesian Physics and the mechanism behind the phenomena.
+And so, he wasn't able to replicate it.

 <!-- This is where `G`, `g`, and the Kepler tensor will be necessary to change the state of an object in order to move it through spacetime without needing contact forces.   -->

 ### How it Works: All 5 Layers Work Together to Create Physical Reality

-In our experiment, we applied soa on a material object in order to reduce the force of gravity or most on it.
+In our experiment, we applied soa on a material object in order to reduce the force of gravity or `most` (medium of spacetime) on it.

 This manifests as a slight movement which is recorded by the weighing scale.